Shrayashree-Mitra/TASK--03-customer-purchase-prediction/README.md

 # Task-03: Decision Tree Classifier on Bank Marketing Dataset

 ## Overview
-This project implements a Decision Tree classifier to predict whether a customer will subscribe to a product or service based on their demographic and behavioral attributes.
+This project implements a Decision Tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral attributes.
 The task is part of the Prodigy InfoTech Data Science Internship program.

 ## Dataset
 - *Source:* UCI Machine Learning Repository (Bank Marketing Dataset)
 - *File:* bank.csv
-- *Target Variable:* y
+- *Target Variable:
-  - 1 → Customer subscribed
-  - 0 → Customer did not subscribe
+  y=1 → Customer subscribed or made a purchase y= 0 → Customer did not subscribe

-The dataset contains customer demographics (age, job, education, marital status) and behavioral data related to marketing campaigns.
+The dataset contains a mix of categorical and numeric features that represent both customer demographics (age, job, education, marital status) and behavioral data related to marketing campaigns.

 ## Tools and Technologies
 - Python
-- Pandas, NumPy
-- Scikit-learn
+- Scikit-learn ( for modelling and processing)

 ## Methodology
 1. Loaded and explored the Bank Marketing dataset